Wang-Yue/CamillaDSP-Monitor/README.md

 ## Phase Inversion

-Some poorly mastered recordings have inverted phase and the script can correct it.
+Some poorly mastered recordings have an inverted phase and the script can correct it.

 ## Crossfeed